Millions of flies to be dropped over Texas to combat flesh-eating maggots

 The end goal is to see the screwworm population die out in the region.

-The New World Screwworm Fly is primarily found in forests and wooded areas, but also seek hosts, including cattle and horses.
+The New World Screwworm Fly is primarily found in forests and wooded areas, but also seeks hosts, including cattle and horses.

 Females will typically lay their eggs in the open wounds of live, warm-blooded animals.
 The maggots, once hatched, burrow into the flesh of the host.
 Their presence in the wound can potentially kill the host animal.